merenlab/merenlab.org/courses/EMM/index.md

   * Shaiber A, Eren AM (2019).
 [Composite metagenome-assembled genomes reduce the quality of public genome repositories](https://doi.org/10.1128/mBio.00725-19). *mBio*.
   * Meren and Scott JJ (2020).
 [Visualizing the fate of contigs across metagenomic binning algorithms](https://merenlab.org/2020/01/02/visualizing-metagenomic-bins/). *A blog post on merenlab.org*.

+* *Even further material to understand assembly*:

+  * Assembly is always a difficult topic that we don't cover extensively during our lectures.
+But here is a [VERY short lecture](https://www.youtube.com/watch?v=OY9Q_rUCGDw) on de Bruijn graphs, and here is a [slightly lengthier one](https://www.youtube.com/watch?v=TNYZZKrjCSk).
+Even watching these, please remember that they are not covering the assembly of shotgun metagenomes.
+Even though the same principles apply, it is a much more difficult case.

 #### 11:00 - 12:00: Open lab